The Ultimate Carnival Packing List: What to Bring for Carnival in the Caribbean

 - Extra Gems and Glue Gun: For last-minute embellishments to your costume.

 After the festivities, Ash Wednesday is a time to unwind or cool down.
-Here are various activities you can participate in after Carnival is done.
+Here are several activities you can participate in after Carnival.
+Many masqueraders head to Maracas Beach for the day or rent a villa in Tobago for the remainder of the week.

 - Fete Tickets: Book early for popular events like Soca Brainwash and Jus’so.